-For those seeking all-round heath improvement in an attractive and affordable package, you can’t go far wrong with the Fitbit Charge 2.
-Not surprising it is the best selling wearable tech in the world!
+For those seeking all-round heath improvement in an attractive and affordable package, you can’t go far wrong with the Fitbit Charge 3.

-The Garmin Edge 520 is a bike computer that makes an excellent fitness tracker for cyclists, thanks to its ability to monitor your heart rate and your rides, and give you advanced data on your performance.
+The Garmin Edge 530 is a bike computer that makes an excellent fitness tracker for cyclists, thanks to its ability to monitor your heart rate and your rides, and give you advanced data on your performance.
 It is GPS and Glonass-enabled for extremely fast satellite acquisition, and offers wireless transfers of your data to Garmin Connect (or Strava, which you can read about here).
-This model introduced new advanced performance and power analysis, including new Time in Zone, FTP (Functional Threshold Power) tracking, cycling-specific VO2 and recovery and cycling dynamics.

-The Garmin Edge 520 has gone back to button control, not touch screen control.
+The Garmin Edge 530 uses button control, not touch screen control.
 I prefer button control.
 Sometimes I find screen swiping doesn’t work perfectly, especially in the rain.
 Button control gives you complete control, all the time, even with gloves on.
-The Garmin Edge 520 also has a beautiful color screen, and a great hand-feel – it feels very smooth, light, and high quality.
+The Garmin Edge 530 also has a beautiful color screen, and a great hand-feel – it feels very smooth, light, and high quality.
 Plus, it will help you navigate, so you don’t get lost on your long-distance training rides!

 The popularity of the Garmin Vivoactive HR GPS Smartwatch stems from the fact that it offers tracking for such a wide variety of sports.
 You can use its color touchscreen to track your cycling, swimming, running, and golfing.
 Of course you can also pair it with your phone to get smart notifications.
 As it has a built-in GPS and heart rate monitor, you don’t have to carry any other equipment on your rides to record all of your ride stats.
 Best of all, it has great battery life – if you’re not using GPS, the battery will last for 3 weeks!